Understanding Fly Fishing Leaders and Tippet

 Splicing Tippet to Leader

-Here’s where leaders get interesting.
+Here’s where fly fishing leaders and tippet gets interesting.
 You want to change to a size 8 fly, which means your leader’s tippet should be 2X.
 Note on the leader diagram there are markings where the diameters of 3X, 2X, 1X and 0X are located.
 To add 2X tippet, cut the tapered section of the leader at the 2X point.
 Please note there are no markings on an actual leader, so you will need to judge the diameter by sight or feel (not as hard to do as it sounds).
 Then use the surgeon’s knot to add a piece of 2X tippet, a little over 2′ long.
 Then go through the fly-tying-on procedure again, now using the 2X section of tippet and size 8 flies.
 With this step, you have maintained the integrity of the taper of your leader, but have changed tippet sizes.

 Now it gets more interesting.
 You want to return to using a size 12 fly.
 You will do this often, changing fly sizes, and by necessity, tippet sizes.
 What is the procedure?
 Look at the leader diagram.
 The approximate length of the leader between 2X and the start of the 4X is 6″.
 So, cut your 2X tippet off at about 10″.
 Then use the surgeon’s knot to attach a little more than 2′ of 4X tippet to your 10 inches of 2X monofilament.
 You will lose about 4″ from each piece (giving 6″ of 2X, and approximately 2′ of 4X), and now you have re-created a 4X tapered leader.
 Why do we do all this?